GeovanaSLima/GeovanaSLima/README.md

 <h3> About Me </h3>

-I’m an Insutrial Engineer Graduated from School of Engineering and Management (ESEG, in Portuguese) in São Paulo, where I worked on different research projects at the Artificial Intelligence and Robotics Center developing an AI applications focused on the educational area and Software Development projects on Idustry 4.0 and Healthcare.
+I’m an Insutrial Engineer Graduate from School of Engineering and Management (ESEG, in Portuguese) in São Paulo, where I worked on different research projects at the Artificial Intelligence and Robotics Center developing an AI applications focused on the educational area and Software Development projects on Idustry 4.0 and Healthcare.

 Lately, I've been focusing on developing skills based on data science and artificial intelligence.
 For this, I use means such as online courses, books, articles, and others.
 And here is my portfolio with detailed projects or courses I've worked on.